 Suki Valentine is an artist, activist, writer and poet whose work has been described by critics as astonishing, luminous and fantastical.
 After receiving a BFA in Metalsmithing and Jewelry Design from Pratt Institute in New York City, ze received an MFA - Studio Art in 2017 from Moore College of Art and Design in Philadelphia, where ze was bestowed the MCAD Grad Fellowship Grant.

-Suki Valentine's work has been covered by such publications as French journals Naja21 and Paris Lights Up, as well as Art Blog and Time Out New York; and has exhibited both nationally and internationally across three continents.
+Suki Valentine's work has exhibited both nationally and internationally across three continents, and has been covered by such publications as Naja21 and Paris Lights Up in France, as well as Art Blog and Time Out New York in the US.

-Born and Raised in New York City, Suki currently divides living and working across the river in Jersey City, and across the ocean in Paris.
+Born and Raised in New York City, Suki currently divides living and working across the river in Hoboken, New Jersey and across the ocean in Paris, France.